Table of Contents

 Females have two X chromosomes.
-The somatic cells of females are not involved in sexual reproduction.
+Since the somatic cells of females are not involved in sexual reproduction.
 Here one of the two X chromosomes is inactivated by lyonization.
 This inactive X chromosome is known as a Barr body.

 The active X-chromosome is enclosed within euchromatin, whereas, the inactive X-chromosome is enclosed within heterochromatin.
 The inactive X-chromosome is compacted and is not accessible to the molecules involved in transcription.

-In X-inactivation, the X chromosome is compacted to create a small, dense structure called Barr body.
+In X-inactivation, the X chromosome is compacted to create a small, dense structure called the Barr body.